AyeAreEm/current/README.md

 In Odin, you can't take the address of a constant because they are compile time known, which means they won't have a runtime address.<br>
 Similarly in Golang, you can't take the address as well because a constant may or may not have a runtime address and Golang wants to keep all constants immutable by not letting them be addressable.<br>
 <br>
 I thought about making constants in Current only compile time values but this feels restrictive.
 It would not be possible to have immutable non-compile time known values.
-Perhaps I'm confusing constants with immutables, but in this language there is compile time constants, constants (immutables), and variables.
+Perhaps I'm confusing constants with immutables, but I want compile time constants, constants (immutables), and variables.
 So instead, you can have a pointer to immutable data and mutable data.
 Hence, two pointer symbols.<br>
 `*` is a pointer to a variable / mutable data.<br>
 `^` is a pointer to a constant / immutable data.<br>